bampli/bAmpli/README.md

     cd bampli
     ./bampli.sh client -i /bampli/gremlin/describe.groovy
 ```
-This script executes commands to find JanusGraph container, find its pod and launch the gremlin console, as shown below:
+This script executes commands to find JanusGraph container, and address its pod to launch the Gremlin console, as shown below:

 ```console
     # Set POD_NAME